kkredit/linux-config/wsl/README.md

 # Usage
 - To add programs to be installed, modify the list in `choco-install-progs.bat`.
 - To install `choco` and the listed programs, run `./win-program-install.sh`.
+- To perform a one-off choco command in an admin command prompt, run `./choco.sh your args`